ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 ahead of time what it will contain, or if we indeed will add it or not.
 Where would you put that entry?

-* If it is another global variable, we would have to declare many empty `Entry`s and hope we never needed more than that amount.
+* If it is another global variable, we would have to declare many empty `Entry` values and hope

 {{% notice Other Allocation Techniques%}}
 Although in this specific case global variables aren't a good solution, there are